People and Planet University League

 In the process of making the world more sustainable, where you put your money really matters.
 Recognising this, Bath Spa University has published a Responsible Investment Policy and convened an investment committee to ensure it is followed.
 The policy prevents us from investing in socially and environmentally damaging industries.

 Making a real difference in a large organisation is only possible if people right across the organisation are part of the journey, including senior managers and junior members alike.
-Our sustainabilty steering group is chaired by our Pro Vice-Chancellor Finance and Infrastructure and includes representation from across the University.
-This steering group influences our sustainability strategy.
+Our sustainability steering group is chaired by Pro-Vice-Chancellor External Andy Salmon, who oversees sustainability throughout the University.

-We consider the working conditions, remuneration and protection of our staff and those working on behalf of the University to be very important.
-We aren't a certified Living Wage Organisation, however all our staff are paid above the UK living wage and we don't outsource our services to save money.
+We consider the working conditions, remuneration and protection ofour staff and those working on behalf of the University to be very important.

 This includes: